-The sail and the lines do not age in the same way or at the same rate; it is possible that you may have to change part or all of the lines during the wing's life.
+During the life of the wing the sail cloth and the lines do not age in the same way or at the same rate, it is possible that you may have to change part or all of the lines during the wing's life.
 For this reason it is important to do regular inspections so that you know the exact condition of all of the components of your glider.
 We recommend that inspections are carried out by a qualified professional.

 You alone are responsible for your flying kit and your safety depends on it.
 Take care of your equipment and have it regularly inspected.
 Changes in inflation/groundhandling/flying behaviour indicates the gliders aging, if you notice any changes you should have the wing checked before flying again.
-These are the basic elements of the check up (full details and permissible figures can be found on our website):
+These are the basic elements of the check up: